Minestom/minestom.net/docs/adventure/boss-bars.md

 ## The manager

-`MinecraftServer#getBossBarManager()` holds the mapping from bars to viewers. `showBossBar` and `hideBossBar` on an audience go through it.
-The manager provides two operations the audience API does not:
+`MinecraftServer#getBossBarManager()` provides two operations the audience API does not:

 ```java
 // remove a bar from all of its viewers